ivonunes/plumekit/docs/broadcasting.md

-A model declares its broadcast target + payloads by conforming to `Broadcastable`, naming a `ChannelID` and the pushes: a fragment rendered with no request, plus a typed payload.
-No socket, no DO:
+A model declares its broadcast target + payloads by conforming to `Broadcastable`, naming a `ChannelID` and the pushes: a fragment rendered with no request, plus a typed payload, with no socket handling and no Durable Object code:

 ```swift
 extension Post: Broadcastable {